What is Islamic Banking

 According to the Institute of Islamic Banking and Insurance (IIBI) of the UK, Islamic financial institutions must adhere to the best practices of corporate governance.
 However, to ensure compliance to the Shariah, Islamic banks must use the services of religious boards comprised of Shariah scholars who have both supervisory and consultative functions.

 Islamic financial institutions that offer products and services conforming to Islamic principles must, therefore, be governed by a religious board that acts as an independent Shariah Supervisory Board comprising of at least three Shariah scholars with specialized knowledge of the Islamic laws for transacting, in addition to knowledge of modern business, finance, and economics.
 The Shariah Supervisory Board is required to issue independently a certificate of Shariah compliance.

 Tanzania’s population of 62 million is about 34% Muslim.
-Tanzania currently has one fully-fledged Islamic bank-Amana bank-which primarily offers Shariah-compliant financial products and which started its operations in 2011.
+Tanzania is still in the early stages of adopting Islamic finance, with only one fully-fledged Islamic bank-Amana bank-which primarily offers Shariah-compliant financial products and which started its operations in 2011.

 Since then, a few other commercial banks have started offering Islamic financial services, namely Azania, CRDB, KCB, NBC, and PBZ.

-The main concern with respect to Islamic banking in Tanzania is that there is currently no specific legal framework to cater for it as well as resolve legal disputes arising from it.
+The main concern with respect to Islamic banking in Tanzania is that there is currently no specific legal framework to cater for it as well as resolving legal disputes arising from it.

 The sector is governed by me same regulations as conventional banking and these do not actively accommodate Shariah-compliant banking, hence banks are not able to introduce Islamic products that the existing legislation does not cover.